 conpal LAN Crypt recognizes two automatically-generated key types: user keys and group keys.
 User keys are generated for individual users and can be used for generic encryption rules, such as the encryption of home directories or local or temporary folders.
 Each user has precisely one user key.
 If data protected by a user key has to be recovered in an emergency, the Security Officer must assign this specific key to another user.
-This type of recovery requires a special administrative permission and can be linked with a "For-eyes-principle rule" (approval by a second person) to ensure that it is not misused.
-A similar concept is also available for user groups: this is the group key.
+This type of recovery requires a special administrative permission and can be linked with a "Four-eyes-principal rule" (approval by a second person) to ensure that it is not misused.
+A similar concept is also available for user groups: this is the group key (see "Re-assigning specific keys").